ParanoidUser/yolo/CHANGEME.md

 39 bottles of rum on the wall, 39 bottles of rum!
 You take one down, you pass it around, 38 bottles of rum on the wall.

+38 bottles of rum on the wall, 38 bottles of rum!
+You take one down, you pass it around, 37 bottles of rum on the wall.

 to be continued...